 🔍 Diagnostic Definition: The Phantom Disconnect

 A state where the physical wireless link (Layer 1/Layer 2) appears completely intact—evidenced by green link lights and strong RSSI values—but routing (Layer 3) is momentarily paused.
-During this critical pause, time-sensitive packets like Modbus TCP keep-alives or Profinet I/O frames are dropped into a void, triggering deterministic safety systems to instantly halt the machinery.
+During this critical delay, time-sensitive packets like Modbus TCP keep-alives or Profinet I/O frames are lost and deterministic safety systems shut down the equipment immediately.

 When an AGV moves through a large industrial space, it must hand over its connection from one router to another to maintain continuous coverage.
 Standard enterprise and consumer WiFi networks execute this handover using a “break-before-make” logic.
 The AGV’s wireless client must physically sever its connection with AP 1 before it can begin negotiating a new connection with AP 2.
 For laptops downloading emails or smartphones streaming a video, this interruption is completely invisible due to software buffering.
 For hard real-time industrial control systems, it is catastrophic.